Dean Owens

+Sinner's Shrine was followed in 2023 by El Tiradito (The Curse of Sinner's Shrine) - a double album.
+Disc 1 comprised tracks from The Desert Trilogy with Disc 2 being an all instrumental, Ennio Morricone inspired "soundtrack from an imaginary Western" (recorded long distance with musicians including Calexico's John Convertino and Martin Wenk).
+It was inspired by the gory real life story of El Tiradito The Sinner's Shrine in Tucson, Arizona.

+Later in 2023 Owens self released Pictures, a long distance recording with Will Kimbrough and Neilson Hubbard.
+It was picked up for a full release in 2024, including on vinyl, by Continental Record Services (CRS).

+Owens' twelfth album is Spirit Ridge recorded at Crinale Studio in north Italy with Italian producer Antonio Gramentieri (also known as Don Antonio), member of Sacri Cuori, released on Continental Record Services (Netherlands) on 14 February 2025 (following a successful £17k Crowdfunder campaign in 2023).

 Owens also tours occasionally with Scottish fiddle player Amy Geddes, under the name of Redwood Mountain, with lyrics taken from Alan Lomax’s The Book of American Folk Songs, reimagined with new melodies.
 A self titled album was released in 2017.

-Other recent projects include the international music/film collaboration, Buffalo Blood (with producer/musician Neilson Hubbard, Audrey Spillman and Joshua Britt).
+Other projects include the international music/film collaboration, Buffalo Blood (with producer/musician Neilson Hubbard, Audrey Spillman and Joshua Britt).
 Recorded outdoors, on location in the New Mexico desert (at Echo Canyon and Georgia O'Keeffe's Ghost Ranch), the songs explore themes of migration and displacement of people, especially of Native Americans.
 A self titled double album was released on Eel Pie Records in 2019, and launched with a live performance at Glasgow’s Celtic Connections.

 In March 2020 Owens curated the inaugural Cash Back in Fife Festival, which celebrated the legacy of Johnny Cash, and his family connections to Fife.
 He was invited to participate in the Official Johnny Cash Heritage Festival (online), broadcast from Dyess Arkansas, in October 2021.

-Voted "Best UK Act of 2021" in Americana UK Readers Poll.
+Voted "Best UK Act" in 2021, 2022 and 2023 and "Best UK Album" (2022) in Americana UK Readers Poll.